jecs-imperial/occam-kahn/README.md

 });
 ```

-The algorithm will also leave both the incoming and outgoing edges of the topologically sorted vertices intact and these are available by way of the requisite getters:
+The algorithm will also leave both the incoming and outgoing edges of the topologically ordered vertices intact and these are available by way of the requisite getters:

 ```
-const firstTopologicallySortedVertex = first(topologicallySortedVertices),
+const firstOrderedVertex = first(orderedVertices),
-      incomingEdges = firstTopologicallySortedVertex.getIncomingEdges(),
+      incomingEdges = firstOrderedVertex.getIncomingEdges(),
-      outgoingEdges = firstTopologicallySortedVertex.getOutgoingEdges();
+      outgoingEdges = firstOrderedVertex.getOutgoingEdges();
 ```

 ## Building